proycon/flat/README.rst

 In production environments, you will then also need to update your configuration to point to the right version.

+Note that newer FLAT versions may introduce new configuration variables for your ``settings.py`` (see next section).

 -------------------------
 FLAT Configuration
 -------------------------